Image: Shutterstock

+The teenage years are marked by several physical, emotional, and hormonal changes.
+And these changes make teenagers more prone to behavioral issues, such as stubbornness.
+In this post, we share tips on how to deal with a stubborn teenager.
 If your child is stubborn, shouting or lashing back at them is not the answer.
-Instead, you should exercise your assertiveness in a strong yet calm manner and teach them about being respectful towards the family.
+Instead, you should exercise your assertiveness in a firm yet calm manner and teach them about being respectful towards the family.
 Reacting to their stubbornness by losing your temper will only make things worse.
-Read on to learn more about ways to parenting stubborn teenagers.
+Read on to learn a more detailed approach to parent stubborn teenagers.

 How To Deal With Stubborn Teenagers

-2. Understand Your Teen:
+2. Understand your teen

-• As a parent, you may know about things like what your teen likes to eat or who your teen’s best friend is.
+You may think that you know your teen, but how well do you know them?
+As a parent, you may know about things like what your teen likes to eat or who your teen’s best friend is.
 But these are all questions that most parents may know of their teens, as a by-product of living together.

 Tip: Try and understand more important aspects of your teen’s life.
 Find out what embarrasses them, what they do when they are sad or lonely, who they turn to for sharing their worries, what scares them, or what fears they have.
 Have patience and empathy.

-• If you indulge in every disagreement and fight with your teen, it will only create an atmosphere of hostility.
+can almost be a daily affair.
+If you indulge in every disagreement and fight with your teen, it will only create an atmosphere of hostility.
 It will also make your teen act more stubborn towards you.

 Tip: Make sure you don’t communicate displeasure with anything and everything that your teen does.
-Pick your topics depending on the necessity and importance.
+Pick your topics depending on necessity and importance.
 For instance, do not admonish your teen for all clothes choices.
 Instead, make yourself heard if you feel it is too revealing or inappropriate.

-• Once you understand your teen’s way of thinking, you will know how to deal with teenage attitude and be in a better position to handle any arguments or disagreements.
+To understand why your teen may be acting stubborn, you need to first understand what your teen is thinking.
+Try to understand what makes your teen feel truly motivated or interested.
+Once you understand your teen’s way of thinking, you will know how to deal with teenage attitude and be in a better position to handle any arguments or disagreements.
+It will build trust, reduce conflict, and help your teen feel seen and supported.

 Tip: Offer your teen choices that will make decisions easy.
 ‘You can take out the trash tonight or help with the dishes’ is a good way to let your teen make a choice and take responsibility.

-5. Encourage Good Behavior:
+5. Encourage good behavior

 Your teen may be stubborn, but it is a growing phase that will surely pass.
 Make sure that in your communication of anger or displeasure towards stubbornness, you do not ignore the positives.

 Tip: Showcase your teen’s different achievements or interests prominently and with consistency.
-Put up any interesting art work they may have done or display a trophy your teen may have won.
+Put up any interesting artwork they may have done or display a trophy your teen may have won.

-6. Express Unconditional Love:
+6. Express unconditional love

 Tip: Regularly express your love verbally.
 Remind your teen that your love is unwavering, regardless of disagreements or challenging moments.